asmagill/hs._asm.axuielement/Reference_Observers.md

 Notes:
  * the callback should expect 4 arguments and return none.
 The arguments passed to the callback will be as follows:
    * the observerObject itself
-   * the `hs._asm.axuielement` object for the accessibility element which generated the notification
+   * the `hs.axuielement` object for the accessibility element which generated the notification
    * a string specifying the specific notification which was received
    * a table containing key-value pairs with more information about the notification, if the element and notification type provide it.
 Commonly this will be an empty table indicating that no additional detail was provided.